opf-labs/SPRUCE/TikaFileIdentifier/README.md

 Each ISO's results are aggregated using CSVFormatter.py into a single CSV file.
 Once all ISOs have been processed, Summariser.py is used to summarise the data into one summary CSV file.

 Note: ISORunner creates two sub directories under the <temp output directory>: /TikaRunner and /Aggregated.
 TikaRunner.py results files are placed in the first, the aggregated CSVs are placed in the second.
 Therefore the summary CSV can be placed in the same <temp output directory> without the problem mentioned in the CSVFormatter.py notes below.

+The following 2 scripts can also be run standalone, in order, on a directory of files.

 TikaRunner.py
 -------------
 From the command line, type:

   python TikaRunner.py <input file directory> <temp output directory>

   e.g.